Particular/docs.particular.net/persistence/upgrades/ravendb-6.2to6.3.md

 snippet: OutboxSettingsUpgrade

 NOTE: Starting with NServiceBus.RavenDB version 6.3, it is recommended to disable cleanup and rely on [document expiration](https://ravendb.net/docs/article-page/latest/csharp/server/extensions/expiration) instead.
-For more information refer to the [outbox cleanup guidance](/persistence/ravendb/outbox.md?version=raven_6.3#deduplication-record-lifespan).
+For more information, refer to the [outbox cleanup guidance](/persistence/ravendb/outbox.md?version=raven_6.3#deduplication-record-lifespan).